truce-audio/truce-website/src/content/docs/reference/README.md

 # Reference

-Look-up material for the most-touched parts of truce.
 Not exhaustive — for the full Rust API surface, see the [rustdoc](https://truce-audio.github.io/truce/).
 For learning the framework end-to-end, start with the [guide](../guide/).

 | Page | What's in it |
 |------|--------------|